On the critical group of hinge graphs: Hinge graphs with the same base shapes

-This also follows from the number of times that vertices next to the negative vertex fire.
-Because we fire consecutively, we require each adjacent vertex on the cycles to fire once, and as outlined above we require the other shared vertex to fire $k-1$ times, hence the order is $k+n-1$.

-{\textbf{Order of}} $\mathbf{\epsilon_{x,y}}${\textbf{:}} To prove that the order of $\epsilon_{x,y}$ is $(k-1)(k+n-1)$, we cannot simply show that $(k-1)$ multiplied by each vertex is linearly equivalent to $\delta_{x,y}$, because it is not true for a group $G$, $a,b\in G$, and $c\in \R$ that $(c)|a|=|b|$ when $cb=a$.
+This also follows from the number of times that vertices adjacent to the negative shared vertex are fired.
+Since we want to apply the consecutive chip-firing process to each of the $n$ base shapes, we require each adjacent vertex on the cycles to fire once.
+Following the vertices along the base shapes to the other shared vertex, we see that it must be fired $k-1$ times, hence the order is $k+n-1$. \end{proof} \begin{proof}[Proof of order of $\mathbf{\epsilon_{x,y}}$] To prove that the order of $\epsilon_{x,y}$ is $(k-1)(k+n-1)$, we cannot simply show that $(k-1)$ multiplied by each vertex is linearly equivalent to $\delta_{x,y}$, because it is not true for a group $G$, $a,b\in G$, and $c\in \Z$ that $(c)|a|=|b|$ when $cb=a$.
 Instead, we can utilize Theorem \ref{thm:obs2b} and {\cite[Theorem 1]{GlassKaplan}}, which tells us that chip firing equivalence is unique up to addition of the kernel (which is simply $\mathbf{1}$).
 As above in the case of $\eta_{x,y}$, if we can find two vertices with a coprime number of firings, we have deduced the order of $\epsilon_{x,y}$.